HarrisonburgDentist

 Senior Dental Care Tips for Rockingham County Residents

 As we age, our dental needs evolve in ways that many patients do not anticipate.
-Medications that cause dry mouth, receding gums that expose vulnerable root surfaces, and decades of wear on existing restorations create a unique set of challenges for patients over 60.
-Understanding these changes and adapting your dental care routine accordingly can preserve your natural teeth, maintain your quality of life, and reduce healthcare costs.
+Medications that cause dry mouth, receding gums that expose vulnerable root surfaces, and decades of wear on existing fillings and crowns create a unique set of challenges for patients over 60.
+The good news is that none of this is inevitable.
+Understanding what is changing in your mouth and adjusting your daily care to match can help you keep your natural teeth, eat the foods you love, and avoid the bigger, costlier problems that come from waiting.
+This guide walks through the changes we see most often in Rockingham County patients and what you can do about each one.

-Dry mouth, or xerostomia, is one of the most common and most damaging oral health issues facing seniors.
-It is not a natural part of aging, it is almost always a side effect of medications.
-Over 500 commonly prescribed drugs list dry mouth as a side effect, including blood pressure medications, antihistamines, antidepressants, diuretics, and pain medications.
-Without adequate saliva to wash away bacteria, neutralize acids, and remineralize enamel, the rate of tooth decay can accelerate dramatically.
+Dry mouth, known clinically as xerostomia, is one of the most common and most damaging oral health issues facing seniors.
+It is not a natural part of aging.
+It is almost always a side effect of medication.
+More than 500 commonly prescribed drugs list dry mouth among their effects, including blood pressure medications, antihistamines, antidepressants, diuretics, and pain relievers.
+Saliva does more than keep your mouth comfortable.
+It washes away food particles, neutralizes the acids that attack enamel, and delivers minerals that repair early damage.
+When saliva drops, the rate of tooth decay can climb quickly.

-Root decay is another concern that increases with age.
-As gums recede, the root surfaces of teeth become exposed.
-Unlike the crown of the tooth, which is protected by hard enamel, root surfaces are covered by cementum, a softer material that is more susceptible to decay.
-Root cavities progress quickly and can be difficult to restore, making prevention essential.
-Fluoride varnish applications and prescription-strength fluoride toothpaste are particularly effective for protecting exposed root surfaces.
+Root decay is a concern that grows with age.
+As gums recede, the root surfaces of the teeth become exposed.
+Unlike the crown of the tooth, which is shielded by hard enamel, the root is covered by cementum, a softer material that decays more easily and more quickly.
+Root cavities can be difficult to restore once they take hold, which is why prevention matters so much here.
+Fluoride varnish applied in the office and prescription-strength fluoride toothpaste at home are both very effective at hardening exposed root surfaces.
+Gentle brushing with a soft brush also protects the gum line from further recession.

-Medicare traditionally has not covered routine dental care, leaving many seniors without dental insurance after retirement.
-However, some Medicare Advantage plans include dental benefits, and the Virginia Department of Health offers limited dental services for qualifying seniors.
-Our Harrisonburg practice works with patients to maximize their available benefits and offers flexible payment plans for those without coverage.
-No senior in the Shenandoah Valley should avoid dental care because of cost concerns, early intervention always costs less than emergency treatment.
+Medicare traditionally has not covered routine dental care, which leaves many seniors without dental insurance after retirement.
+There are still options worth exploring.
+Some Medicare Advantage plans include dental benefits, and the Virginia Department of Health offers limited dental services for qualifying residents.
+Our Harrisonburg practice works with patients to make the most of whatever benefits they have, and we offer flexible payment arrangements for those without coverage.
+No one in Rockingham County should skip dental care because of cost.
+Early treatment is almost always far less expensive than an emergency, both in dollars and in discomfort.

 Have Questions?
 We Are Here to Help.